hyperjump-io/json-schema/README.md

     way JSON is supported.
 * **MediaTypePlugin**: object

-    * parse: (response: Response) => string -- Given a fetch Response object, parse the body of the request
+    * parse: (response: Response, mediaTypeParameters: object) => [SchemaObject, string]

+      Given a fetch Response object, parse the body of the request.
+Return the parsed schema and an optional default dialectId.
-    * matcher: (path) => boolean -- Given a filesystem path, return whether or not the file should be considered a member of this media type
+    * matcher: (path) => boolean

+      Given a filesystem path, return whether or not the file should be considered a member of this media type.

 ```javascript
 const JsonSchema = require("@hyperjump/json-schema");